Why Is There Blood in My Cat’s Urine? Causes, Emergency Signs & What to Do

 Pain level Mild to moderate Often severe

 Hard, swollen belly?
-No Possible
+Usually no Possible

 4) When to call the vet (red flags)